-5. After 128 hours of coursework has been completed and before graduate level classes, students will receive a Bachelor of Rehabilitation Studies Degree.
+5. After 128 hours of coursework has been completed and before graduate level classes, students will receive a Bachelor in Rehabilitation Studies.
 The MOT Degree will be awarded after successful completion of all coursework.

 Combined Bachelor/Master in Occupational Therapy Degree.
 Second degree seeking students who already have a bachelor degree will not receive the Bachelor in Rehabilitation Studies degree, only the Master in Occupational Therapy.